lopezdp/MenuProject/README.md

 ## Issues, Current, & Future Functionality
 1. Users can Add New, Edit, & Delete Restaurants
 2. Users can Add New Menu Items for each Restaurant available in the catalog.
+3. Users can Edit Menu Items for each Restaurant available in the catalog.
+4. Users can view Menu from Restaurant List
+5. Need to Complete Delete Menu Item functionality
-3. Working on completing CRUD operations using SQLAlchemy
+6. Working on completing CRUD operations using SQLAlchemy
-4. Need to create 'Add New Restaurant' button to showRestaurants route
-5. New to add 'View Menu' button to each restaurant on showRestaurants page
+7. Need to add JSON API Endpoints for showRestaurants & showMenu

 ## License
 The content of this repository is licensed under a [**GNU General Public License v3.0**](https://choosealicense.com/licenses/gpl-3.0)